ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ---

-## Local and Maine Items

-#### From _Bangor daily Whig & courier._

-#### 1862-04-22 &middot; Bangor, Me.
-[This text is not available under an open license.]
----

 ## [From _Mineral Point weekly tribune._](https://chroniclingamerica.loc.gov/lccn/sn86086769/1862-04-23/ed-1/seq-1)

 #### 1862-04-23 &middot; Mineral Point, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

-nance, squatted upon Ills bundle, toasting
-bis shins against the chimnov, and appa
-rently plunged into a stati of profound
-meditation.
-Finding upon inquiry that
-he belonged to the ‘.&#x27;th Illinois, one of the
-must gallantly behaved and hiur ilv losing
-regiments at the Fort Donelson battle,
-and part ol which was aboard, 1 began
 to interrogate him upon the subject.
 His
 ! philosophy was so much in the Falstaifian
 vein that 1 will give his views in his own